Last Update 10th May, 2017.

 If you know this already, I’m sorry.
 I just have to be very clear about this.
 The whole make money online industry is tainted with an expectation that building an online income is quick and easy.

-I worked 11 hour shifts with a headset just so I cover my bills, get home late at night and build up my websites.
+I worked 11 hour shifts with a headset just so I could cover my bills, get home late at night and build up my websites.

 A huge benefit of making money online with a blog is that the start up costs are very low.
 In most cases there’s no premises to rent, no products to store and no staff to hire.
 Initially a $12 domain name maybe your only outlay until your blog starts to take money and you want to invest in logo and website design.
 Just keep this in mind.